jhipster/jhipster-guides/guides/05_updating_your_back-end.md

 import org.springframework.data.domain.PageImpl;
 ```

-If we run our back-end unit and integration tests with the following command:
+If we ran our back-end unit and integration tests with the following command:

 ```Java
 ./mvnw -ntp clean verify -P-webpack